 2. Spend-nothing challenge

-This fundraiser saves you money and doesn’t cost your supporters an extra cent—technically speaking.
+This fundraiser saves you money and doesn't cost your supporters an extra cent—technically speaking.
 Ask your supporters to spend no money for one whole day.
-That means no grande soy lattes, no grocery runs, and no artisanal bath salts (it’s hard, we know).
-Instead, ask them to give whatever they would have spent to your organization.
-Gamify the experience by issuing a double-or-nothing challenge: if they do spend money, they donate double that amount to your cause!
+That means no grande soy lattes, no grocery runs, and no artisanal bath salts (it's hard, we know).
+Instead, ask them to give whatever they would have spent to your nonprofit organization.
+Gamify the experience by issuing a double-or-nothing challenge: if they do spend money, they donate double that amount of money for charity!

 3. Pet rock adoption

 Once, they were all the rage.
 Now, they've been forgotten.
 Well, no more!
 Gather a bunch of rocks.
 Write up a little adoption card for each one with their name and interests.
 Hold an adoption event.
 If any rocks don't get adopted, please, please don't send them to a farm upstate.

 Remember the Harvest Festival in Parks and Rec?
 Yeah, those were the days.
 Hosting your own Harvest Fest would cost a pretty penny, but you can capture the magic by hiring a tiny horse to woo your donors.
 If he's lucky enough to look like Pawnee's prized pony, Li'l Sebastian, your investment will pay off big.